LiveAsynchronousVisualizedArchitecture/lava/Overview.md

 | Mouse Over the Input | Mouse Over the Output |
 | :---: | :---: |
 | ![Input (mouse cursor not shown)](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/images/Fissure_mouseover_loadobj_in.png "") | ![Output (mouse cursor not shown)](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/images/Fissure_mouseover_loadobj_out.png "") |

+### Why

+- Computer graphics programs like Maya, Nuke, Houdini, Touch Designer have fantastic productivity in their limited domains
+- Architectures are flexible, most of the functionality is implemented as plugins
+- Work well because but focus on transformations without state or side effects
+- Limited number of data types
+- No branching or loops in the graph
+- Isolation and iteration
+- Visualization and error handling from the graph interface
+- Problems show up quickly and are easy to isolate
+- Is there a way to structure arbitrary programs like this?
+- Can an arbitrary program be made (almost) entirely from individual C++ plugins with only a minimal generic core?
+- Will have to deal with arbitrary data types, state, side effects and synchronization

+### How

+- Load shared libraries that each contain one or more nodes
+- Nodes communicate by sending serialized data chunks from their outputs to another node's inputs
+- The sending of serialized data from one node to another is done with a queue
+- When nodes call a function to ouput chunks, they are actually puttting those chunks in the queue
+- Threads (commonly one thread per logical core) run a main loop looking for any chunks in the queue and use the graph to see what node to use to run them
+- Some nodes are run when there are no chunks in the queue - this is how a program can start with an empty queue
+- A thread that sees an empty queue will look for a message passing node, or a flow node without input slots and run that node without passing it any chunks as input
+- A node implementation is just a cdecl function with a certain signature
+- A node's function is given pointers to its inputs, a pointer to a memory allocation function to use for data that it will output and some other helper data and functions

 When C++ is used for almost all the execution and the graph is used for the overall structure, a complex program can be much easier to comprehend and iterate on, with the added benefit that significant concurrency is much easier, since all chunks of data are dealt with asynchronously.